 Top of the shop is Madonna's first greatest hits retrospective The Immaculate Collection, which has shifted 3.77 million, across physical, digital, and streaming equivalent sales.
 Released in late 1990, The Immaculate Collection featured all Madonna's hits up to that point, along with future Top 10s Justify My Love and Rescue Me and spent nine consecutive weeks at Number 1, her longest stint at the top.
 It's one of the biggest selling albums of all time.

 Madonna's biggest studio album comes from the peak of mid-eighties Madonna mania.
 True Blue featured three Number 1s – Papa Don't Preach, the title track, and La Isla Bonita – plus two iconic Top 10s Live to Tell and Open Your Heart.
 True Blue was the first album by a US artist to go straight in at Number 1, and spent six straight weeks there to become the biggest album of 1986, shifting almost a million in its first six months of release alone.
 It's sold over two million copies.
-See all Madonna's hit singles and albums in her chart archive
+See all of Madonna's hit songs and albums in her chart archive.

 In third is Madonna's huge late-nineties comeback, Ray of Light.
 Released in 1998, Madonna's new techno direction spent two weeks at Number 1 and spawned five Top 10 singles, including the chart-topping lead single Frozen.
 Ray of Light has sold 1.73m.
 Its follow-up Music, released in 2000, is Madonna's fourth biggest, and features two Number 1s (if you count American Pie, which Madonna very likely doesn't, as she didn't want it on the album).
 Spending two weeks at the top, Music has shifted 1.63m copies.